chunkifydev/cli/README.md

 > [!NOTE]
 > You will find the webhook secret key in your project settings under Webhooks section.

-By default, it will forward all events, but you can specify the ones you are interesting to:
+By default, it will forward all events, but you can specify the ones you are interested in:

 ```bash
 $ chunkify listen \